Tennessee

 On July 15, after completing her first three rounds of chemotherapy, Beth underwent a full hysterectomy, an omentectomy, a biopsy of the lymph nodes, and a treatment known as Hyperthermic Intraperitoneal Chemotherapy (HIPEC), which combines heat and chemotherapy to target cancer cells while minimizing damage to surrounding healthy tissue.
 Through it all, her positive attitude remained unwavering.
 "This is an undeniably hard experience, but there is strength and beauty in the journey," she said.
 "For me, a large source of strength is my family, and my children are a constant reminder of how resilient we can be."

-Beth shared that the partnership with her medical team from Ascension Saint Thomas has been critical in her fight against the disease, adding “Dr. Barnett and his team really made me feel like an individual.”
+Beth shared that the partnership with her medical team from Tennessee Oncology and Ascension Saint Thomas have been critical in her fight against the disease, adding “Dr. Barnett and his team really made me feel like an individual.”

 As she nears the completion of her chemotherapy this September, Beth reflects on her journey with gratitude and hope.
 “I have had amazing support since day one from this incredible medical team,” she shared.
 “They go above and beyond in terms of care and compassion.”